lupasearch/lupasearch-client/README.md

 - `src/constants/development/searchResultsDev.const.ts`.

-If files are copied, development build will not work.
+If files are not copied, development build will not work.

 ## Project setup